 All things considered, the technology is nice to have.
 It does what it’s designed to do, and it’s there to ensure you’re better safe than sorry.

-Although we were unable to test out ActiveTrack, since the firmware update wasn’t out when we conducted our tests, it’s available now.
-We already know from previous DJI drones that it’s arguably one of our favorite features.
-It looks like it’s even better than version 4.0.
+We already know from previous DJI drones that Activetrack is arguably one of our favorite features.
+This new version is even better than version 4.0.

 Our favorite thing to do is to simply drag a box around your subject on the DJI RC Pro or on your cell phone screen.
 The drone locks onto that target and keeps it the subject of your shot.
 In a way, you can create your own custom quick shots by doing this.